-J307 Voltage Measurements
+J207 Voltage Measurements

-Cable W9 connects J307 of the A1 Main Board Assembly to J207 of the A2 Interface Assembly.
-Table 3-4 provides a quick method of determining if the voltages between these assemblies are within the normal range.
-If any of these voltages is outside the normal range, refer to the flowcharts to further troubleshoot the circuit associated with the abnormal voltage.
+Cable W7 connects the A1 Main Board Assembly J307 to the A2 Interface Assembly J207.
+Table 3-4 provides a listing of the voltages between these assemblies.
+Flow charts in Figure 3-1 will refer to several of these voltages to determine if they are outside the normal range.